The Ultimate Guide to Choosing a Sperm Donor – 5 Tips

 – Marie, France

 One of the most important choices you have to make is whether your child should have the option to contact the donor when he or she turns 18.
 In some countries, this is given because only one or the other option is allowed.
 At Cryos, a donor with no possibility for contact is called a Non-ID Release donor, and a donor with the possibility for future contact is called an ID Release donor.
 With an ID Release donor, your child will have the opportunity to have the donors name, date of birth and last known address provided at Cryos when he or she turns 18.
 That is if he or she wants to.
-We know that to some, knowing more about their genetic heritage becomes very important, but to others, the need to know about him is not there.
+We know that to some, knowing more about their genetic heritage becomes very important.
+To others, there is no need to know about the donor.
 If you do not want your child to have the option to seek contact, you can choose a Non-ID Release donor.
 Then, no one will ever be able to obtain more information about him than provided in the donor profile.

 Lastly, make sure that the donor you have decided upon has enough straws for your entire treatment.
 Most people need a few treatments to get pregnant.
 Therefore, it can be a good idea to reserve some extra straws for your entire fertility treatment.
 Reserving sperm straws costs a little extra, but it is definitely worth it if you are set on a specific donor.